react-navigation/react-navigation.github.io/versioned_docs/version-8.x/use-focus-effect.md

 );
 ```

 The cleanup function runs whenever the effect needs to cleanup, i.e. on `blur`, unmount, dependency change etc. It's not a good place to update the state or do something that should happen on `blur`.
-You should use listen to the `blur` event instead:
+You should use the `blur` event instead:

 ```js
 React.useEffect(() => {